-You will not be eligible to apply to become a Police officer if you have ever had any convictions, cautions, reprimands and penalty notices (other than some driving penalty notices).
+You will not be eligible to apply to become a Police officer if you have ever had any convictions, cautions, reprimands and penalty notices (other then driving penalty notices).

 In addition to knowing about any convictions or cautions you may have, we will also want to know whether any of your close family or associates are involved in criminal activity.

-have a rewarding job where no two days are ever As a result, comprehensive local and national (international if appropriate) security checks are applicants completed on all and families/immediate associates.
-Applicants are strongly have excellent pay progression and receive with a recommended to advise family members etc that security checks will be carried out on them.
+As a result, comprehensive local and national (international if appropriate) security checks are completed on all applicants and their families/immediate associates.
+Applicants are strongly recommended to advise family members etc that security checks will be carried out on them.